 I’ve always believed that a one trick pony never lasts.
 With that said I still feel any great team must have a system and style of play that’s their own and that they’ve broken down to a science but should also be flexible.

 Every team is different and certain games ask different questions and where one tool may work for one type of job, it may not for another.
 With that in mind having a diverse tool shed gives you the ability to counter act any move.

-What’s the Best Soccer System to Use?
+What’s The Best Soccer System To Use?

 Oh my young friend if I knew that answer then you’d see me coaching the Brazilian and Spanish National teams at the same time.
 The best soccer system is the one that makes your team greater than its individual parts and exceeds the talent of the players combined.

-What’s that suppose to mean?
+What’s that supposed to mean?

 What it means is that your system of play gives the players a higher belief in what they are doing.
 It’s instilling in them that if they take care of their individual job the greater good will be accomplished and the teams goal will be met.